CLI Tool

 runhuman watch "dist/*.html" \

-When a file changes, a new test job is created automatically.
+When a file changes, a new test job is created automatically after the debounce period.

 JSON Output Mode

-All commands support --json flag for machine-readable output.
+All commands support -j, --json flag for machine-readable output.

 Example: